what is money market instruments? | Reforms in Indian Money Market 2021

-Commercial Papers were introduced in January 1990 in India with the aim to provide highly rated corporate borrowers to diversify short-term borrowing.
-It is unsecured money market instruments issued in the form of promissory notes with a fixed maturity. commercial papers are highly liquid and quite safe.
+Commercial Papers were introduced in January 1990 in India to provide highly rated corporate borrowers with to diversify short-term borrowing.
+It is an unsecured money market instrument issued in the form of promissory notes with a fixed maturity. commercial papers are highly liquid and quite safe.
 The maturity of commercial papers for a minimum of 7 days and a maximum of one year.

 Repo rate is the rate at which commercial bank borrows money from the Reserve Bank of India by selling their securities in the case of a shortage of funds to maintain liquidity.
 The Reserve repo rate is the rate at which the Reserve Bank of India(RBI) borrows money from the banks to flow away liquidity from the system.